Shakthivelms8/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

   }
 ```

-## Change the default backup mode to continuous (Optional if feature not enabled during the account creation)
+### Task 4: Change the default backup mode to continuous (Optional if feature not enabled during the account creation)

 *If you didn't enable the feature during the Azure Cosmos DB account creation, you'll need to do it now.*  Changing the backup mode is simple, all that is needed is to change one setting to **On**.
 Let's change it now.